haiwen/seafile-admin-docs/manual/deploy_pro/ldap_in_11.0.md

         return 'Guest'
     if 'manager' in role:
         return 'Manager'

+# From version 11.0.11-pro, you can parse all AD roles.
+def ldap_role_list_mapping(role_list):
+    if not role_list:
+        return ''
+    for role in role_list:
+        if 'staff' in role:
+            return 'Staff'
+        if 'guest' in role:
+            return 'Guest'
+        if 'manager' in role:
+            return 'Manager'
 ```

+Note: Only choose one of these functions to use.

-You can rewrite this function (in python) to make your own mapping rules.
+You can rewrite the function (in python) to make your own mapping rules.
 If the file or function doesn't exist, all roles in `LDAP_USER_ROLE_ATTR` will be synced.